K-Phoen/k-phoen.github.io/_drafts/use-cases-for-php-generators.md

 as simple as replacing the assignation to `$filteredEbooks` by a `yield` statement.

-The memory consumption will now be stable, no matter the number of eligible books and we are sure to find these books only if and when we need them.
+The memory consumption will now be constant, no matter the number of eligible books and we are sure to find these books only if and when we need them.

 **Bonus**: [RulerZ](https://github.com/K-Phoen/rulerz) internally uses generators